PriyankaKediya/Assignment2/README.md

-# COMP229-F2021-Lesson3
+# Assignment 2

-This is a demo project for COMP229 in the Fall 2021 semester, week 3
+This is assignment 2 for COMP229 in the Fall 2021 semester.